syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

  //Displays the predicted result
  Console.WriteLine(predictedResult.PredictedValue);

 {% endhighlight %}

 {% highlight text %}

-Output: VirginicaThe predicted output (Virginica) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely to be Virginica.</td></tr>
+Output: VirginicaThe predicted output (Virginica) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely to be Virginica.

 {% endhighlight %}

 ### Neural Network Model Evaluator